History of the Sailboat Bend Historic -West Las Olas/SW 7th Avenue (700 W. Las Olas Boulevard)

 Development Boom - West Side School – 301 SW 13th Avenue

 The creation of all three of these plats in the Sailboat Bend Historic District – Waverly Place, Bryan Subdivision, and Bryan Place – coincided with the incorporation of the City of Fort Lauderdale in 1911.
 Prior to its incorporation, the City of Fort Lauderdale was a part of Dade County (now Miami-Dade County).
 Shortly after the City’s incorporation, Broward County was formed in 1915 and made Fort Lauderdale the county seat.
 From this early period of development, only six properties remain from the 1910s and fifty-four properties remain from the 1920s.
-Properties from the 1920s reflect on an era known nationally as “the Boom,” when Americans, now free of the destructive efforts of WWI, enjoyed new consumerism, flappers, jazz, and prosperity.Today, Fort Lauderdale is renowned for its stunning beaches and tropical climate, but this wasn’t always the case.
+Properties from the 1920s reflect on an era known nationally as “the Boom,” when Americans, now free of the destructive effects of World War I, enjoyed new consumerism, flappers, jazz, and prosperity.Today, Fort Lauderdale is renowned for its stunning beaches and tropical climate, but this wasn’t always the case.
 In the early 20th century, it earned the titles "Gateway to the Everglades" and "vegetable shipping capital."
 By the 1920s, Fort Lauderdale had become the epicenter of the remarkable Florida land boom.
 Development and tourism have since driven the economy forward, and the city has never looked back.

 Architectural Styles of Sailboat Bend - Sailboat Bend Preserve/Townsend Park – 1400 Argyle Drive